Siirry suoraan sisältöön

 Economy

-The perspective of sustainable economy is broad and linked to a number of different SDGs.
-Below are the main SDGs related to poverty, work and livelihoods, consumption, industry and innovation.
-In this section on sustainable economy, we also discuss the themes of sustainable housing, construction and traffic.
+The main sustainable economy SDGs are related to poverty, work and livelihoods, consumption, and industry and innovation.
+Under the theme of sustainable economy, we also discuss the themes of sustainable housing, construction and traffic.

 Livelihoods and employment